hack3rs.ca network-security

 secondary-correlation-tool

-Learning: Alert triage, false positives, and detection tuning: Apply the triage workflow to suspicious sign-in alerts and user reports so you escalate based on evidence rather than intuition.
+Learning: Alert triage, false positives, and detection tuning: Apply the triage workflow to suspicious sign-in alerts and user reports.
+The goal is to escalate based on corroborated evidence, not intuition or a single log line.

 Tools to Use in This Scenario (and Why)